 After the monument to Sibelius tourists are usually taken to the"Rock's church".
 So was and on this time.
 Early morning, the church is still closed, but at the entrance already crowded wishing to take a look at the unique structure.

 Someone was resting in the shade of trees in a small park opposite the church,

 And some used the free time to look into the souvenir shops on the street Lutherinkatu,

-and to climb the "walls" of the Church, which are ordinary rocks.
+I decided to climb on the "walls" of the church, which are natural rocks.

-Unlike traditional churches, temppeliaukio Church there are no bells, and simulation of bell ringing made Taneli Kuusisto, is created by loudspeakers located on the outside wall of the building.
+Unlike traditional churches, the Church of Temppeliaukio does not have campanile and bells, and the imitation of bell ringing, designed by Taneli Kuusisto, is created by loudspeakers located on the outer wall of the building.